spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that, after creating a product configuration, you can find the corresponding record in the `spy_product_configuration_storage` table.
+Make sure that, after creating a product configuration, you can find the corresponding record in the `spy_product_configuration_storage` table.

 {% endinfo_block %}